 GIP, through its ownership of CEG, indirectly owns all of our outstanding Class B common stock and our Class D common stock, which represents, in the aggregate, 55.0% of the voting interest in our stock and receives distributions from Clearway Energy LLC through its ownership of Class B and Class D units of Clearway Energy LLC.
 Holders of our Class A common stock and Class C common stock hold, in the aggregate, the remaining 45.0% of the voting interest in our stock.
 Each holder of Class A or Class B common stock is entitled to one vote for each share held.
-Each holder of Class C or Class D common stock is entitled to 1/100th of one vote for each share held.
 The holders of our outstanding shares of Class A and Class C common stock are entitled to dividends as declared.